SassDoc/sassdoc.github.io/documenting-your-items/index.md

 ## @content

-Describes the usage of @content in a mixin.
-It will be automaticly added if found in the extracted code.
+Describes the usage of `@content` Sass directive in a mixin.

 **Example:**